LatitudeAdjustment/auth1/README.md

 ```

 Add latest generator (release v0.7.0) to our mix file.
-The one that contains Phoenix framework.
+The mix file that contains Phoenix framework (auth_web not auth).

 ```bash
 $ mix deps.get